zumobi/zbim-sdk-ios/README.md

       pod "ZBiM-SDK-iOS", :git => 'https://github.com/zumobi/zbim-sdk-ios.git', :tag => '1.1.4'

-Zumobi will provided a SDK config and public key file.
+Zumobi will provide an SDK config and public key file.
 Add these two files to your project as resources.

 ## Author